dsr-lab/aas-reinforce-vs-ppo/README.md

 * save the recording of the matches inside the **/recordings** directory

 ## Test other games
-It is possible to test the trained model on the other games.
-For doing it, it is necessary to update two constants that can be found in the file **config.py**:
+It is possible to test the trained model also on other games.
+For doing it, it is necessary to update the ENVIRONMENT_TYPE, which can be found in the file **config.py**.
+Possible values are:

-* WEIGHT_PATH with one of the following values:
-  - weights/ppo_leaper
-  - weights/ppo_ninja
-  - weights/ppo_coinrun
-* ENVIRONMENT_TYPE, with one of the following values:
-  - LeaperEnvironment
+* LeaperEnvironment
-  - NinjaEnvironment
+* NinjaEnvironment
-  - CoinrunEnvironment
+* CoinrunEnvironment

 ## Train
 It is possible to train the model just by setting **TRAIN=True**.
 This variable can be found inside the **config.py** file.